Straight to the Point

 I’ve been in the coffee industry since 2010.
 My very first coffee job was as a barista at a high-volume shop where we weren’t allowed to change the grind setting on the grinder.
 Since then, I’ve been behind the bar in some capacity until 2019 and I continue to write about coffee and interview folks for a coffee-centric podcast.
 I’ve been a shop manager and a coffee trainer, and I’ve taught hundreds of people how to make coffee.
 I’ve seen folks with all levels of experience and interest come to the machine and try to learn.

 My coffee experience means I know some technical stuff, and my training experience means I know how to tell people said technical stuff, but what probably makes me the most adept at testing machines is my background as a math and science teacher.
-Before I started in coffee, I taught 7th and 8th graders things like algebra and simple machines.
+Before I started in coffee, I taught seventh and eighth graders things like algebra and simple machines.
 The most valuable lesson I learned as a teacher is how to implement the scientific method.

 Since teaching, I’ve found myself incorporating lessons from the classroom, like how different learners respond to visual versus auditory instruction, and I always utilize the teachings of the scientific method when I train people on how to make coffee.
 Making coffee is one big science experiment, and as you change just one variable, you learn more about that variable’s impact on your final product.